Magic Dirt: Reunion (2018–present)

 In February 2018, Magic Dirt played a surprise small set at the end of an Adalita solo show at the Barwon Club in Geelong.
 In June 2018, the band were announced as a part of the 2019 Hotter Than Hell concert tour alongside Spiderbait, Shihad, Bodyjar and 28 Days.
 The band played their first official show since 2010 on November 18, 2018, at the River Rocks Rehab festival at the Barwon Club in Geelong.

 In December 2018, the band were inducted into the National Live Music Awards Hall of Fame as the inaugural Live Legends.
 At the event, they told the crowd it was the first award of their career.
 February 2019 saw the band play alongside You Am I at Taronga Zoo Sydney, and in March as part of Golden Plains Festival with The Jesus and Mary Chain, Liz Phair, Happy Mondays and Four Tet.
 In late 2019, the band toured as part of the Scene and Heard festival alongside The Dandy Warhols, Jebediah, Wolfmother and Eskimo Joe.

 The band were scheduled to perform at several festivals across Australia in 2020 and 2021, but many of these were cancelled or rescheduled due to the COVID-19 pandemic.
-They are scheduled to perform at several dates of the 2022 Spring Loaded Festival.
+The band later performed at several dates of the 2022 Spring Loaded Festival.